-IT IS FURTHER ORDERED that the Balance Phase II EVR System not Including ISD shall be compatible with gasoline in common use in California at the time of certification.
-The Balance Phase II EVR System is not compatible with gasoline that has a methanol content greater than 5 percent or an ethanol content greater than 10 percent.
+IT IS FURTHER ORDERED that the Balance Phase II EVR System including ISD shall be compatible with gasoline in common use in California at the time of certification.
+The Balance Phase II EVR System including ISD is not compatible with gasoline that has a methanol content greater than 5 percent or an ethanol content greater than 10 percent.
 Any modifications to comply with future California gasoline requirements shall be approved in writing by the Executive Officer or his delegate.

-IT IS FURTHER ORDERED that the certification of the Balance Phase II EVR System not Including ISD is valid through April 1, 2019.
+IT IS FURTHER ORDERED that the certification of Balance Phase II EVR Systems including ISD is valid through April 1, 2019.

-IT IS FURTHER ORDERED that Executive Order VR-203-V issued on July 3, 2017, is hereby superseded by this Executive Order.
-Balance Phase II EVR Systems not Including ISD certified under Executive Order VR-203-A through V may remain in use at existing installations up to four years after the expiration date of this Executive Order when the certification is not renewed.
+IT IS FURTHER ORDERED that Executive Order VR-204-V issued on July 3, 2017, is hereby superseded by this Executive Order.
+Balance Phase II EVR Systems including ISD certified under Executive Order VR-204-A through W may remain in use at existing installations up to four years after the expiration date of this Executive Order when the certification is not renewed.

-IT IS FURTHER ORDERED that this Executive Order shall apply to new installations or major modification of Phase II Systems with a throughput of less than or equal to 600,000 gallons per year.
-Use of this Executive Order for new installations or major modifications at a GDF with a throughput of more than 600,000 gallons per year is not authorized.
+IT IS FURTHER ORDERED that this Executive Order shall apply to new installations or major modification of Phase II Systems with a throughput of more than 600,000 gallons per year.
+The installation of the ISD System is not authorized on a GDF with a throughput of less than or equal to 600,000 gallons per year.